gsbdarc/Sklearn_pipelne/README.md

 # Sklearn Pipeline Tutorial

 ## Overview
-This Jupyter notebook provides a comprehensive tutorial on using the scikit-learn library for machine learning in Python.
+This Jupyter notebook provides a quick tutorial on using the scikit-learn library for machine learning in Python.
 It uniquely combines discussions on the impact of hardware, specifically processing cores, with practical machine learning applications.
 Key sections include:

 1. **Chat GPT**: An introduction to the Chat GPT concept, setting the stage for the tutorial.
 2. **Why Cores Matter**: This section shows the significance of processing cores in machine learning, providing insights into computational efficiency and performance.